Liam-Zhou/Chuwa0910/ShortQuestions/hw50ShortAnswer.md

 Partition: topics split into partitions to allow for data to be spread across multiple brokers for scalability.
 Partition could be placed on separate machine to allow multiple consumers to read from a topic in parallel.
 Offset: unique identifier of messages within a partition to denotes the position of a consumer.
 Zookeeper: For managing and coordinating Kafka brokers.
 Used to notify the presence of any new broker.
 Notify producers/consumers about the new broker.

+### 8. Partition in Kafka
+Data is assigned randomly to a partition unless a key is provided.
+Data is kept only for a limited time(default it one week).
+Each partition is ordered and Order is guaranteed only within a partition(not across partitions).
+Once the data is written to a parition, it can't be changed.
+Each message within a partition gets an incremental id, called offset.

+### 9. Zookeper in Kafka
+For managing and coordinating Kafka brokers.
+Used to notify the presence of any new broker.
+Notify producers/consumers about the new broker.

+### 10. No, Kafka can't work without Zookeeper
+That's because zookeeper is used to manage brokers which are fundenmental for Kafka.

+### 11. Leader/follower
+At anytime, only one broker can  be a leader for a given partition.
+Only that leader can receive and serve data for a partition.
+The other brokers will synchronize the data, so they are the follower, also known as in-sync replica.

+### 12. Replication
+In distributed system, it's very important that a failure of one server does not cuase the entire service discovery to fail.
+ISR(in-sync replica) are those who follow the leader and receives data from it.

+### 13. Consumer group
+Consumer group allows a group of machines to consume a stream of messages from one or multiple kafka topics.
+Each message is only delievered to one consumer in the group, kafka will parallelize processing by distributing the workload over a group of consumers.
+Each consumer is responsible for processing only one subset of the partition.
+Multiple consumer within the group would enabling Kafka to parallelize processing.
+Kafka also tracks the offset of the messages, storing them in a special topic.
+This allows the consumer to know where they are in the stream and to resume consumption from where they left off if they fail.